Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 Collating Single File Checkpoint for DeepSpeed ZeRO Stage 3
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 After training using ZeRO Stage 3, you'll notice that your checkpoints are a directory of sharded model and optimizer states.
-If you'd like to collate a single file from the checkpoint directory please use `this custom gist <https://gist.github.com/SeanNaren/e0535977df8e165247f7ff9ae445be1b>`__ which handles all the Lightning states additionally when collating the file.
+If you'd like to collate a single file from the checkpoint directory please use the below command, which handles all the Lightning states additionally when collating the file.

 .. code-block:: bash